Anthilla/AnthC/README.md

 ## Roadmap

-The version M2-R3 is stable.
+The version M2-R4 is stable.
 The next steps are the following:

-- Manufacture and test the M2-R4
+- Run functional tests on the M2-R4
 - Perform EMC tests
-- Generate the CE certificate
 - Write the documentation for the final user
 - Develop a base Firmware